mathaywarduk/mnk/_posts/2024-06-13-swiss-roadtrip.md

 Finally we pushed the boat out and booked a stay at Cervo, a spa hotel in Zermatt.

-The place smelt incredible (Mat is still searching for the same scent) and it had great views of the Matterhorn.
+The place smelt incredible (Mat is still searching for the same scent), it had great views of the Matterhorn and an incredible secret breakfast room.

 We took the furnicular up to Sunegga, walked around (some of) the five lakes and down to Chez Vrony for a bougie lunch with a view.